Tøsedrengene

-Tøsedrengene were a Danish band that existed from 1978 to 1986, notable for their mix of pop-rock and reggae with Danish-language lyrics.
+Tøsedrengene were a Danish band that existed from 1978 to 1985, notable for their mix of pop-rock and reggae with Danish-language lyrics.
 During their active years, they achieved great success in Denmark, their six studio albums selling more than a million copies.
-The name translates to "The sissy boys", which is a parodic reference to the 70's anti masculine climate in Denmark.
+The name translates to "The wimps", which is a parodic reference to the 70's anti masculine climate in Denmark.